barc/backbone.giraffe/src/docs/templateStrategies.md

 First decide whether to set the strategy globally or to a specific view.
 The global case is the one most used as it enforces consistent templating across a project.
-To enable a global strategy use `Giraffe.View.setTemplateStrategy` class method
+To set a global strategy use `Giraffe.View.setTemplateStrategy` class method.

 ```js
 Giraffe.View.setTemplateStrategy('underscore-template');